DigiPlus: Game Zone

-Other subdisidiaries
+Other subsidiaries and ventures

 DigiPlus controls 70 percent stakes on the First Cagayan Leisure and Resort Corp., a company authorized by the Cagayan Economic Zone Authority to license and regulate online casinos and sports betting operations within the Cagayan Special Economic Zone.
 DigiPlus' corporate social responsibility arm is the BingoPlus Foundation.

-Controversies
+DigiPlus acquired 51 percent stake on Midas Hotel of Zaldy Co's Eco Leisure and Hospitality Holding Co. in 2012.
+In 2019, Digiplus decided to divest its shares following internal disagreements and secured a prospective buyer.
+Eco Leisure exercised its right of first refusal offering to purchase back Digiplus' shares.
+However Eco Leisure later offered instead citing reimbursement claims for expenses.
+A legal dispute arose between Eco Leisure and DigiPlus since 2020 with the former alleging the latter has financial obligations with it.
+The arbitration tribunal ruled in favor of DigiPlus and was elevated to the Pasig Regional Trial Court in 2022.

+GSIS investment

 Philippine Senate Deputy Minority Leader and Chairman of the Committee on Women, Children, Family Relations and Gender Equality Risa Hontiveros stated during a Senate session on August 5, stated that Government Service Insurance System (GSIS) allegedly invested 1 billion pesos on DigiPlus.
 Hontiveros stated that "According to the Ombudsman, Mr. Veloso and his fellow GSIS officials may have committed serious misconduct when they entered into an agreement to purchase Alternergy’s Perpetual Preferred Shares without the approval of the GSIS Board of Trustees, and in clear violation of the GSIS’s own investment policies and guidelines."
 Senator Raffy Tulfo, who is the Chairman of the Committee on Games and Amusement, said he is willing to investigate the issue.
 GSIS issued a statement on August 7, and defended its stand on P1 billion investment in DigiPlus, saying the state pension fund remained "strong, secure, and actuarially sound" despite growing public concern and scrutiny from lawmakers.